HackerDom/ctf-cloud/cloud/README.md

 #### Deploy Router Host ####

-Both team VMs: vulnerable VM and router VM are deployed from snapshots, so the snapshots have to be created first.
+Both team VMs: vulnerable VM and router VM are deployed from images, so the images have to be created first.
 The snapshot for router is made only once.

 The router host should be created as a s-1vcpu-1gb (1 CPU and 1 GB RAM) droplet.
 Enter these commands to configure it: